m4midhat/Amazon_PW/README.md

 ## Framework Execution
 - Navigate to the project directory
 - Open the Runner folders
-- Execute the testng.xml file
+- Execute the testng.xml file via IntelliJ
 - Report will be available under *TestReport/TestExecutionReport.html*